-The Athena Scholars Program develops leaders who are visionary, courageous, resilient, bold and innovative — they are Barnard women determined to make the world a better place.
+The Athena Scholars Program develops leaders who are visionary, courageous, resilient, bold and innovative — they are Barnard students determined to make the world a better place.

 Frequently Asked Questions